How can I get a wheelchair for my Mum?

 Some NHS wheelchair service centres offer a voucher scheme.
 This gives people more choice of wheelchair.
 You get a voucher for the value of the wheelchair you would have had from the wheelchair service.
 But you can use the voucher to buy a wheelchair from a range of approved suppliers.
 You can choose to spend just the amount of the voucher or you can add some of your own money to buy a more expensive one if you prefer.

 The Disabled Living Foundation have an information leaflet about choosing a wheelchair and information about suppliers.
-You can look on their website for details or contact their helpline on 0845 130 9177.
+You can look on their website for details.

 The British Red Cross sell a range of wheelchairs.
 Prices start at around £150 for a basic wheelchair.
 Specialist versions can cost more than £500.
 Details are available on the Red Cross website.